Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 1. Select the **configuration** container.
 1. Open `benchmark-test.txt` and confirm it contains the name of the test summary file from the baseline model.

-### View the Release and Endpoint
+### View the release and endpoint

-Finally, if the Word Error rate has improved, the workflow creates a GitHub Release and a [Custom Speech endpoint](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-deploy-model) for the model.
-The GitHub Release contains a copy of the repository contents at the time the release was created, along with a JSON file with endpoint details.
+Finally, if the word error rate improves, the workflow creates a GitHub release and a [Custom Speech endpoint](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-deploy-model) for the model.
+The GitHub release contains a copy of the repository contents at the time the release was created, along with a JSON file that contains the endpoint.

 Update endpoints in client applications to use the latest release at your own discretion.

-To view the Release and Endpoint:
+To view the release and endpoint:

 1. Navigate to the **Code** tab of the main repository.
-1. Select **Releases** to see the release created for your Pull Request.
+1. Select **Releases** to see the release created for your pull request.

     ![Latest Release](../images/LatestRelease.png)
 1. Select `release-endpoints.json` to download the file and view the ID of the [Custom Speech endpoint](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-deploy-model) created for the model: